The University of Hawaii offers a 457(b) plan, known as the “Island Savings Plan”.

 Special 3-year catch-up

-If you have not always contributed as much as allowed each year, starting three years before your “normal” retirement age you may be able to save up to twice the annual limit, or $46,000 in 2024, to make up for earlier years when you did not contribute the maximum.
-You may not use both the Age 50+ Catch-Up and Special 3-Year Catch-Up in the same year.
+If you have not always contributed as much as allowed each year, starting three years before your “normal” retirement age you may be able to save up to twice the annual limit to make up for earlier years when you did not contribute the maximum.
+Please contact an Island $avings Retirement Plan Advisor if you are interested in the Special 3-year catch-up.

 Remember: